What happens after Acknowledgement of service divorce?

 Once the acknowledgement of service form has been filed at the court by the Respondent, a copy will be sent to the Petitioner by the court and the Petitioner is then required to swear an statement of truth in support of the divorce petition. … This is crucial because a divorce petition must be served on your spouse.

-What does Acknowledgement of service mean?
+What is the Acknowledgement of service?

 How long does it take from Acknowledgement of service to decree nisi?

 After completion of formalities, the court issues sets of the document, including “acknowledgement of service” form to both plaintiff and defendant (in this case, the other partner of marriage).
 In the majority of the cases, this stage takes around 4-6 weeks.

 What if the respondent does not return the Acknowledgement?

 If the respondent has not returned the acknowledgement of service to the court within 14 days of it being posted to them, and you reasonably believe that they are still living at that address, you may be able to ask the court bailiff to serve them personally.